What is Chef? Powerful DevOps Tool For Configuration Management

 Cookbooks

-Cookbooks are created using Ruby language and Domain Specific languages are used for specific resources.
-A cookbook contains recipes which specify resources to be used and in which order it is to be used.
-The cookbook contains all the details regarding the work and it changes the configuration of the Chef-Node.
+Cookbooks are created using the Ruby language, and Domain Specific languages are used for specific resources.
+A cookbook contains recipes that specify resources to be used and in which order it is to be used.
+The cookbook contains all the details regarding the work, and it changes the configuration of the Chef-Node.

 Attributes are used for overriding default setting in a node.